SovereignShop/plexus/README.md

 Plexus defines a simple, extensible language for defining polygons and extruding them in a piecewise fashion using egocentric reference frames.

-You can specify 3D models by providing a series of extrusions to a set of shapes, which are then composited using CSG operations.
+You can specify 3D models by providing a series of extrusions to a set of profiles, which are then composited using CSG operations.

 # Status